 The clearer people are about why your message matters AND the fewer questions, hesitations or stumbles people experience, the more you can excite them to keep reading.
 And ACT.

 “So the writer who breeds more words than he needs

 is making a chore for the reader who reads.”

 Overly long copy―wordy copy―opens the door to confusion.
-Unnecessary words dilute your message and can cause readers to lose focus and interest.
+Unnecessary words dilute your message and can cause readers to lose interest.
 And when your message confuses your ideal client, yikes.
 They won’t waste another moment with it, especially in today’s noisy, distracted, info-packed world.

 Editing―the gift that keeps on giving.

 It’s true!
 Mindful editing helps achieve this primary goal: to clarify your message so curious readers convert into prospects and clients.
-Again, clear copy sells because the reader knows exactly what's in for them and they know what to do next.
+Again, clear copy sells because the reader knows exactly what's in for them and what to do next.

 The best way to clarify your message?
 Slash every non-critical word that’s not laser-focused on your message goal.
 The sharper your message, the greater the impact.

 For example, check out this word cutting magic:

 Version 1 = 50 words